TORSpace/stepper-motor-driver-for-L293D/README.md

+We are proud to anounce that we have developed a simple type of driver software.
+It's  easy to use just open the file in your coding program like Thonny and press run.
+Now you should be able to enter the amount of stepps for the motor.
+Down you find the correct wiring to use the program with your Raspberry Pi.
+The current of the power source can variate so be shure that the motor have anouth power to move.

 Here is a short pin layout explanation.
 Look for Raspberry Pi and L293D pinout online.
 Be carefull with the L293D chip it overheats qiute fast you may need a active colling